SaadBenn/dotfiles/README.md

 ![dotfiles](https://dotfiles.github.io/images/dotfiles-logo.png)

-These are the dotfiles I am using on Mac OS X, though, theoretically speaking, these should also work on any Linux or Unix machine.
+These are the dotfiles I am using on Mac OS X.

 Running the setup of these dotfiles should install Homebrew (OS X only) and Node.js for you.